Search

 *Methodology: This research was conducted in June 2022 among a national sample of 1,500 adults in order to measure their sentiments, financial planning, knowledge, and issues regarding retirement.
 The interviews were conducted online and the data was broken into three sample groups; Saving, Nearing, and Retired.
 Results from the full survey have a margin of error of plus or minus 3 percentage points.

-2 If you are an active participant in an employer-sponsored retirement plan for 2023 your contribution deduction is reduced if MAGI is between $138,000-$153,000 on a single return and $218,000-$228,000 on a joint return.
-If you're married filing jointly and an active participant in an employer-sponsored retirement plan and your spouse is not, the deduction for your spouse's contribution is phased out if MAGI is between $218,000-$228,000.
+1 For 2023, your contribution deduction is reduced if MAGI is between $73,000 and $83,000 on a single return and $116,000 and $136,000 on a joint return.
+If you're married filing jointly and an active participant in an employer sponsored retirement plan and your spouse is not, the deduction for your spouse's contribution is phased out if MAGI is between $218,000 and $228,000.
+For 2024, your contribution deduction is reduced if MAGI is between $77,000 and $87,000 on a single return and $123,000 and $143,000 on a joint return.
+If you're married filing jointly and an active participant in an employer sponsored retirement plan and your spouse is not, the deduction for your spouse's contribution is phased out if MAGI is between $230,000 and $240,000.
 If you're a married taxpayer who files separately, consult your tax advisor.

 Thrivent and its financial advisors and professionals do not provide legal, accounting or tax advice.
 Consult your attorney or tax professional.